- You Are Here:

 All jurors are required to go through a metal detector and should bring their summons with them for identification.
 Jurors should not bring newspapers, recording devices, weapons of any type, or chemical aerosol sprays to the courthouse.
 Cellular phones and laptops may be brought to the jury lounge, but are not allowed in the courtrooms.
 There are morning, afternoon, and lunch breaks.
 Vending machines are located on the second floor of the new courthouse and there are several nearby restaurants.

-Juror orientation takes place in courtroom A. A court bailiff takes juror names, verifies parking tickets and distributes a second parking ticket required for exit from the Prince Street Garage and hands out a one page Jury Information Questionnaire.
-After completing the questionnaires, jurors watch a video tape describing jury procedures.
+Juror orientation takes place in each courtroom.
+A court bailiff takes juror names, verifies parking tickets and distributes a second parking ticket required for exit from the Prince Street Garage.
+The court bailiff hands out a one page Jury Information Questionnaire and information about the juror donation program.
+Information about the juror donation program can be found here.
+After completing the paperwork, jurors watch a video tape describing jury procedures.
 Orientation is concluded after a judge and members of the District Court Administration Office speak to the jurors.

 The lawyers represent the people whose cases you will have to decide.
 In each case, each of them will make opening and closing speeches to you, examine and cross-examine witnesses and, when necessary, request a decision from the judge on interpretations of the law.
 The defendant or defendants are the parties being sued or, in a criminal case, the person charged with a crime.